AmariahAK/wisdom-drop/README.md

 # Motivation / Consistency Wisdom of the day (October 10 2025)
 > “Small progress is still progress.
 Keep going.”
 > — Unknown

+# Perseverance / Growth Mindset Wisdom of the day (October 11 2025)
+> “Success is stumbling from failure to failure with no loss of enthusiasm.”
+> — Winston Churchill